kwinata/pacco/README.md

 ## Documentation

-Check out our documentation [here!](https://kwinata.github.io/pacco)
+Check out our documentation [here!](https://kwinata.github.io/pacco) The documentation for the development version is also available [here!](https://kwinata.github.io/pacco/dev)

 ## Install
-For the latest stable release, install by
+For the latest stable release, igithnstall by
 ```
 pip install pacco
 ```